chiragw34/crypto-tracker/README.md

 # Crypto-Tracker

+## Description
+This is a tracker which will help you to track the value of crypto.
+The crypto coins that are available on WazirX only can be tracked.

 ## Configuration

 ### Data

-Create a file data.json in directory 'src/utils/'
+Create a file data.json in directory ```'src/utils/'```

 The data should be in the format:
 ```javascript